 Funnily enough the 80:20 rule of parenting also works quite well in a slightly different translation: if you’re getting it right 80% of the time, and screwing it up 20% of the time (because even good parents make bad mistakes) you’re probably doing pretty well at this parent game.
 And if you’re getting a 20% return in good times as a reward, well, that’s winning in life as far as a parent is concerned.

 What do you think your good vs bad in parenting split it?
 Do leave a comment and share.
+And if you enjoyed this post why not check out this one on the great mysteries of parenthood.

 ***Did you relate to this post?
 If so please do give it a share, tweet, pin or stumble thank you so much!***